upendrak/swc-stanford-20180329/topics/train_shell.rst

 4. Pipes and Filters

-5. Loops
+5. Finding things

-6. Shell Scripts
+6. Loops

-7. Loops
+7. Shell Scripts

 Other Resources
 ===============